 Please visit the school website for our Attendance Policy.
+We are working on improving our attendance figures to get 96% in 2016/17

-Achievement & Attainment 2014-2015
+Achievement & Attainment 2016-2017

 The following tables show our children's performance at the end of Key Stages I and 2 in the national standardised tests.